 - Let the food be your medicine! - Bogdan Ivanov, Smart EpiGenetXK41

 - Antitumor activity of plants enriched in mineral and organic iodine compounds.
-Biofortification as agro-prophylaxis - Sylwester Smoleń, University of Agriculture Hugo Kołłątaj in Krakow
+Biofortification as Agro-Prophylaxis - Sylwester Smoleń, Agricultural University of Hugo Kołłątaj in Krakow

-- Double prescription for health - chokeberry and pickled beetroot juice - Natalia Szarek, Vianat Sp. z o. o.
+- Double prescription for health - aronia and pickled beet juice - Natalia Szarek, Vianat Sp. z o. o.
 Sp.

 - Biofortified vegetables as the source of iodine in well balanced diet - Aneta Kopeć, Uniwersytet Rolniczy im.
 Hugo Kołłątaj in Krakow

-- Targeted probiotic therapy based on the study of intestinal microflora - Artur Papp, 4Active
+- Targeted probiotic therapy based on the study of the intestinal microflora - Artur Papp, 4Active

-- The importance of dietotherapy and weight reduction in the fight against metabolic syndrome - Joanna Mrożek, University of Agriculture Hugo Kołłątaj in Krakow
+- The importance of diet therapy and weight reduction in the fight against metabolic syndrome - Joanna Mrożek, Uniwersytet Rolniczy im.
+Hugo Kołłątaj in Krakow